direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 *********

 DCE offers two major modes of operation:
- 1. The basic mode, where DCE use the |ns3| TCP stacks,
+ 1. The basic mode, where DCE uses the |ns3| TCP stacks,
  2. The advanced mode, where DCE uses a Linux network stack instead.

 Building DCE basic mode